When I was a kitten, I had to hike uphill in the snow just to use the litterbox! And it was full of rocks!

 A note about comments.
 We screen.
 For various reasons, we've opted to keep the site something that approximates PG-13.
 Spam and vitriol will be deleted and quite possibly held up for public ridicule.
 But don't let that stop the rest of you from commenting!

 How can a cat be online?
-Typing Slave, aka Jody Wallace, maintains the website for Meankitty, who sadly lacks opposable thumbs.
+The Typing Human, aka Jody Wallace, maintains the website for Meankitty, who sadly lacks opposable thumbs.